MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/management-tools/call-quality-dashboard/cqd-development-samples.md

  **Example 1: Simple report sample**

-Let us take a simple example first.
+Let us take an example first.
 If we want to show the Audio Good Stream and the Audio Bad stream count of February 2015 on an HTML page like the figure:

 ![CQD Example Report.](../../media/f0e4e61f-1fa5-4d69-b192-f19e9612bf1c.png)